FREQUENTLY ASKED QUESTIONS

 When will I find out the contest results?

-Submissions run from August 1 - September 30, 2023.
-If you are selected as a finalist, you will be notified by phone or email no later than the December 2023.
-All winners will be notified of their placement no later than January 2024.
+Submissions run from September 1 - October 31, 2025.
+If you are selected as a finalist, you will be notified by phone or email no later than the December 2025.
+All winners will be notified of their placement no later than February 2026.
 Once all winners have been announced, NSAI will begin sending out the judging scorecards.

 If I don’t place in the contest, will I receive anything?